nuagenetworks/vspkdoc/_sources/v5_0/nunsport.rst.txt

 - ``physical_name`` (**Mandatory**): Identifier of the Port

+- ``enable_nat_probes``: If enabled, probes will be sent to other NSGs and DTLS sessions for IPSEC and VXLAN will be set up to the VSCs.
+If disabled, no NAT probes are sent on that uplink and no DTLS sessions are set up to the VSCs.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``port_type`` (**Mandatory**): Type of the Port.

 - ``speed``: Port Speed in Mb/s :  Supported Ethernet speeds are 10 (10Base-T), 100 (Fast-ethernet 100Base-TX), 1000 (Gigabit Ethernet 1000Base-T), 10 000 (10 Gigabit Ethernet 10GBase-X), and Auto-Negotiate.

+- ``traffic_through_ubr_only``: If enabled, cuts down the number of probes to just the number of provisioned UBRs.

 - ``use_user_mnemonic``: determines whether to use user mnemonic of the Port